Best times to visit

 - Get your park pass - entry is free in 2017, but visitors still need a pass.
 Pick up your free Discovery Pass online or from any Parks Canada partner today.

 - Reserve a place to stay - from late June through mid-September, campground reservations are essential.
-Arrive early at first-come, first-served campgrounds and book ahead at reservable campgrounds.
+Arrive early at first-come, first-served campgrounds, but be prepared to wait for spaces to empty (checkout time is 11 a.m.), and book ahead at reservable campgrounds.
 We also recommend booking your hotel, hostel or B&B well in advance.
+There are also private campgrounds just outside the park.
 If you plan to stay overnight during a long weekend and don't have a reservation, you are likely to be disappointed.

 - Check for warnings or closures due to incidents or construction projects